-From vaccine passports to lockdowns: Boris Johnson’s five biggest U-turns on Covid
+From face masks to free school meals: Boris Johnson’s five biggest U-turns on Covid

 It is the latest policy reversal in a long line of about-turns from the government throughout the pandemic.
-The Week takes a look at the five most significant of the last 16 months.
+Here are five of the most significant of the last 18 months.

 1. Vaccine passports

-The government has on several occasions voiced its opposition to domestic Covid passports, with Vaccines Minister Nadhim Zahawi tweeting in January: “We have no plans to introduce vaccine passports… No one has been given or will be required to have a vaccine passport”.
+The government had previously on several occasions voiced its opposition to domestic Covid passports, with Vaccines Minister Nadhim Zahawi tweeting in January: “We have no plans to introduce vaccine passports… No one has been given or will be required to have a vaccine passport”.

-It is a move that has provoked “an immediate backlash” from Conservative backbenchers and entertainment sector leaders alike, reports The Guardian.
+It is a move that has provoked “an immediate backlash” from Conservative backbenchers and entertainment sector leaders alike, reported The Guardian.

 “What an absolute shambles,” Michael Kill, the chief executive of the Night Time Industries Association, told the paper.
 “The government’s own report into vaccine passports found they were more trouble than they’re worth – so what could possibly explain the about-turn, just as millions across the UK experience their first taste of a night out in a year and a half?”